devops-girls-copy/Index/README.md

 1. Deploy a serverless site!!!

 Each of these approaches has a different set of use cases and you will be able to recognize the value that each option provides.

+## Bootcamp 4 - Todo App example

+1. Click-Ops Todo: walkthrough of manually creating a todo app through the AWS web interface

+1. Serverless Starter Todo: walkthrough of creating a todo app with the Serverless Framework

+1. Serverless Final Todo: completed version of a todo app for reference

+## 101 sessions

+- commandline
+- networking
+- docker
+- kubernetes
+- software testing